mkorelov/MySimpleCalculator/README.md

 Bugs:
 - when switching between sec and prim screens, need to either reset display/calc or find a way to round
+- how do regular operations react when an automatic operation is clicked

 SecondaryScreen Bugs:
 - consider creating other methods for secondary screen instead of reusing or differentiating in what screen it was called for rounding pruposes